snapframework/snap-website/blogdata/content/2010/11/17/snap-0.3-benchmarks.md

 | updated: 2010-11-17T18:55:00-0500
 | summary: New benchmarking results for Snap 0.3 show a ~50% improvement since Snap 0.1 and a 6% improvement due to GHC 7.0.1.

+EDIT: Updated the numbers for Apache/PHP using PHP 5.3.3 and using echo instead of printf.
+Also re-ran Rails with version 3.0.3.
+Performance improved in both cases, but not enough to change the rankings.

 The recent release of GHC 7.0.1 features some significant performance improvements, and because the Snap benchmarks have not been updated since we released six months ago we thought it would be a good time to do so.
 We kept